 The first step to avoiding scope creep is having a solid contract.
 If you don't feel confident enforcing your contract, you need a new one.
 Your clients will respect firm boundaries – especially when they are in place from the beginning.

 And the next time a customer asks for something outside of your contracted scope of work, let them know the cost to add it to your services.
-Or, if it's something you are not comfortable with at all (please never move a wedding cake!), guide them towards the right person to ask.
+Or, if it's something you are not comfortable with at all (please never move a wedding cake!), guide them toward the right person to ask.
 There's always a way to avoid saying “no”.

 Wedding Planner Problem #2: Too Many Opinions.

 Millennials run everything by committee, right?
 And although it seems so harmless to ask your ten closest friends for their opinions, it can take the joy out of wedding planning really fast.
 This is multiplied even more when you are dealing with other people who are paying (like the parents!).
-It's easy for a wedding to quickly become everybody else's business but the couples.
+It's easy for a wedding to quickly become everybody else's business but the couple's.

 When there are too many people to answer to, not only is it annoying, it creates additional confusion in the wedding planning process.